 Access within 1 day via a Seattle Library

-Step 6: Consult the catalogs of other libraries in your area, for example those of the University of Washington and Seattle University or the Seattle or King County public library systems.
+Step 6: Consult the catalogs of other libraries in your area, for example those of the University of Washington and Seattle University (or the Seattle or King County public) library systems.
 It may be that you can get what you need in an hour or two by making a quick trip across town.
-(The full-text of an eJournal at the University of Washington, for example, may be accessible from a laptop on the University of Washington campus even if those of one of its traditional journals-available-only-on-paper are not because the relevant building is closed.)
+(The full text of an eJournal at the University of Washington, for example, may be accessible from a laptop on the University of Washington campus even if the University of Washington's traditional journals-available-only-on-paper are not because the relevant building is closed.)

 Access within 3-21 days via InterLibrary Loan